LIP-Computing/tutorials/docs/udocker/udocker-05.md

     * Loader location in ELF headers of executables.
     * Library path locations inside executables and libraries.

-* With F3 or F4 the container executables and libraries are edited with PatchELF:
+* With F3 or F4 the ELF headers of container executables and libraries are edited with PatchELF:
   * The loader location is changed to point to the container.
   * The libraries location if absolute are changed to point to the container.
   * The libraries search paths inside the binaries are changed to point to container locations.